 The "Value Increase Each Iteration" would normally be 0 in the above scenario but was used for illustrative purposes.

-Rumble tested with X360 controller, input driver dinput, joypad driver xinput.
+Rumble tested with X360 controller, input driver dinput, controller driver xinput.

 Available rumble controls: